Categories

 Save a Pin & Start Planning Your Adventure

 For future reference, be sure to save our post “How to Plan a Road Trip!”!
 While you’re at it, take a look at our printable children’s travel journals, they are the perfect way to keep your kiddos entertained in the car.
+Read about how you can start your own 50 State Challenge!
 Pin one of the images below to Pinterest.
 Go ahead and follow 5 Suitcases on Pinterest while you’re at it!

 Be sure to give us a like on Facebook or follow us on Instagram for more travel tips and tricks.
 See you next time!